yusefmosiah/choir-collective/docs/Impl_ChorusCycle.md

 ## Philosophical Foundation

-The Chorus Loop inverts traditional AI agent design.
+The Chorus Cycle inverts traditional AI agent design.
 Where OODA (Observe-Orient-Decide-Act) emphasizes external observation and calculated response, Chorus begins with action and focuses on self-reflection.
 This isn't just an implementation detail - it's a fundamental shift in how AI agents engage with the world.

 ## Action First Philosophy